• Skip to primary navigation

 Difference between Magas and Besan Burfi

 If you look at the Besan Barfi recipe, you will notice that the ingredients to make Magas are the same.
-However there are slight differences.
+However, there are slight differences.

-1. Magas is made with coarse gram flour, while besan burfi is typically made with the regular fine flour.
+1. Magas is made with coarse gram flour, while besan burfi is typically made with regular fine flour.

-2. Powdered sugar is added to make magas, while a single string sugar syrup is used for besan burfi.
+2. Powdered sugar is added to make magas, while a single-string sugar syrup is used for besan burfi.

-You will see that the method to make is also similar to besan ladoo, however besan ladoo typically has a smoother texture compared to the grainy texture of magas.
+You will see that the method to make is also similar to besan ladoo; however, besan ladoo typically has a smoother texture compared to the grainy texture of magas.

 Ingredients